-Transactions relating to Post-employment Benefits The costs of retirement benefits are recognised in the CIES when employees earn them, rather than when t pensions.
-However, the charge against Council Tax is based on employer contributions in the year, therefor The following transactions have been made during the year: 2022/23 2023/24 £000 £000
+The costs of retirement benefits are recognised in the CIES when employees earn them, rather than when the benefits are eventually paid as pensions.
+However, the charge against Council Tax is based on employer contributions in the year, therefore the real cost is reversed via the MIRS.
+The following transactions have been made during the year: